Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 The show also featured some of Hinkley’s students which included Faye Grant as Rhonda Blake, Michael Paré as Tony Villicana, Jesse D. Goins as Cyler Johnson, and William Bogert as Les Carlisle.

-During 1986, the original principal cast reunited for a pilot movie for a new NBC series to be named The Greatest American Heroine, which did not result in a new series, and the pilot was never broadcast by NBC.
-Ultimately, the pilot was re-edited as an episode of the original series (complete with original opening credits and theme), and added to syndication sets of the original series, for which it is the final episode.
+During 1986, the original principal cast reunited for a pilot movie for a new NBC series to be named The Greatest American Heroine, which did not result in a new series, and the pilot never got broadcast by NBC.
+Ultimately, the pilot was re-edited as an episode of the original series (complete with original opening credits and theme) and added to syndication sets of the original series, for which it is the final episode.